ShreeVishal/ShreeVishal.github.io/README.md

 ---

-## 🥺 Hey Baby
+## 🥺 Hey Cutie Patootie

 I made this just for you — a little place on the internet that’s all yours.
 Just wanted to remind you how much you mean to me ❤️

 ---

-## 🌸 5 Reasons Why I Love You
+## 🌸 Some Reasons Why I Love You

-1. Your laugh — it’s literal serotonin.
+1. Your humour, I always feel like I'm back in highschool again.
 2. The way you talk to me when I’m tired 🫶
 3. How you never fail to check in on me.
 4. Your random voice notes that make my day.